helloYwen123/Visual-Inertial-Odometry-TUM-VISNA/README.md

 cmake ..
 make
 ```
-Note our performance testing for algorithm is only based on benchmark [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) from ETH
+Note our performance testing for algorithm is only based on benchmark [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) from ETH.
+You can simply download it using bash script in `data` folder
 ## Running

 Please adjust the variable names for the dataset and the status of IMU utilization as required.